 In 1999 I graduated from “La Scuola del Libro Institute of Arts” in Urbino, with a major in experimental animation and illustration, and I moved to Rome to work in animated TV shows’ production.

 In 2007 I decided that animation was not much my thing, and that I had more fun designing three-dimensional objects.

 Two years later I earned a master degree from the European Institute of Design in Rome and in 2009 I moved to Los Angeles, California.
 There l had many artistic pursuits, till I finally explored wearable art for fashion editorials and character modeling.

 I learned how to weave seed beads in 2017 and a year later I founded Maracole Bijoux, which has become my main artistic endeavor.

 In 2018 I designed my original line of handwoven beaded fashion jewelry, which I titled Pon Pon and was inspired by the work of designers at the Wiener Werkstatte in 1925.

-I have the ambition to design larger pieces of wearable art with woven beads, that can cover larger parts of the body, such as masks and see-through tops.
+At the moment I am designing intricated, free form handwoven collars, and I have the ambition to design larger pieces of wearable art with woven beads, that can cover larger parts of the body, such as masks and see-through tops.

 Edgedesigners Show edition 2019, @The Stewart Hotel, Manhattan, NY - September 13 - 15 2019